sttp/Specification/CONTRIBUTING.md

 #### Image File Names

 File names for images, see [Sections/Images](Sections/Images) folder, are expected to be in all lower [kebab-case](https://en.wikipedia.org/wiki/Letter_case#Special_case_styles) (a.k.a., spinal case), that is new words in the file name are separated by dashes.
 Abbreviations are generally to be avoided except for well known acronyms, but should remain lower-case.
 Do not use spaces or underscores, only dashes.
 All images are expected to by in [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics) format with a `.png` extension.

+### Handling References

+All document references are enumerated in the [Sections/References.md](Sections/References.md) file.
+When adding a new reference, use an HTML bookmark using an anchor tag, i.e.,  [`<a>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a), with a unique `name` element for the listing, for example:

+`4. <a name="ref4"></a>[STTP Repositories on GitHub](https://github.com/sttp), Various specification documents and reference implementations.`

+Bookmark names should be prefixed with `ref` and be numbered sequentially.

+> :warning: Since multiple documents may be linked to the reference by number, any renumbering of the references will impact many documents.

+When GitHub encounters user added bookmarks, it automatically prefixes the bookmark name with `user-content-` to ensure uniqueness of the bookmark on the page when rendered.
+As a result, any time you need to link to the numbered reference, the markdown should look like the following:

+`The STTP organizational site [[4](References.md#user-content-ref4)] of GitHub maintains the versioned source for the specification as well as operational reference implementations for the protocol.`

+Which gets rendered as:

+The STTP organizational site [[4](References.md#user-content-ref4)] of GitHub maintains the versioned source for the specification as well as operational reference implementations for the protocol.

 ### Highlighting Information